 When husband-and-wife team Mario Del Pero and Ellen Chen opened their first location on Bunker Hill in DTLA in 2005, the goal was simple but ambitious—to take the fast-casual lunch staple and rethink it with a chef’s mindset and a farmer’s ethics.

-The name “Mendocino” nods to the agricultural region in Northern California, a place known for small farms, sustainable practices, and a slow-food approach.
-While the restaurant wasn’t founded in Mendocino County itself, the brand borrowed that identity as its north star.
-And this meant emphasizing fresh, seasonal ingredients, partnerships with local purveyors, an ethos rooted in transparency and care…
+The name “Mendocino” nods to the agricultural region in Northern California, a place renowned for its small farms, sustainable practices, and slow-food approach.
+While the restaurant wasn’t founded in Mendocino County itself, the brand adopted that identity as its guiding principle.
+This meant emphasizing fresh, seasonal ingredients, forming partnerships with local purveyors, and an ethos rooted in transparency and care.

 From day one, Mendocino Farms positioned itself as a different kind of sandwich shop.
 Instead of deli standards, the menu offered dishes like the “Not So Fried” chicken sandwich, filled with shaved roasted chicken breast and housemade krispies; or the “Vegan Banh Mi,” a plant-forward take that even won over meat-eaters.